 To the shogunate government and other powers, this was seen as nothing more than a minor peasants’ revolt.
 However, the rebel forces were led by the former samurai who had been retainers of Christian Daimyo such as Arima and Konishi and were fully armed and well-organized.
 The situation grew more and more serious.

-Due to poor harvests and the merciless land taxes imposed by the Matsukura Clan, many on the Shimabara Peninsula began dying of starvation.
+Due to poor harvests and the cruel land taxes imposed by the Matsukura Clan, many on the Shimabara Peninsula began dying of starvation.
 It was said that everything had been taken away from the citizens except the rice seed needed for the next year’s planting.
 In private conversations, the former samurai of the Arima Clan, men who had given up their titles and become farmers in order to remain on the Shimabara Peninsula, began talking more and more about “needing to do something about the miserable situation.”

 The citizens of Shimabara Peninsula were not the only ones enduring these kinds of hardships.
 Also suffering from heavy land taxes and the ban on Christianity were the people of Amakusa, a region now governed by Karatsu feudal lord Hirotaka Terazawa.
 Terazawa had replaced Christian daimyo Yukinaga Konishi after the latter suffered defeat in the battle of Sekigahara.
 Furthermore, in Amakusa close attention was being paid to the words of Christian missionaries who had prophesized that, “When a great calamity threatens the people with annihilation, a sixteen-year-old Child of God will appear to save all those who believe in the teachings of Christ.”
 The Christian ronin (masterless samurai) who had served as retainers for Yukinaga Konishi now banded together under this prophecy.